i3arnon/i3arnon.github.io/_posts/2016-07-25-arbitrary-async-returns.md

 }
 ```

-Can be refactored into this much more readable code using async-await instead of `Task.ContinueWith` without adding any allocations or degrading performance:
+Can be refactored into this much more readable code using async/await instead of `Task.ContinueWith` without adding any allocations or degrading performance:

 ```csharp
 class HamsterProvider